Apple tax windfall could help ease Ireland's debts says S&P

 POLICY WARNING

-S&P's Kraemer warned that the ruling might destabilize Ireland's government and its ability to formulate and implement policy -- an important rating factor it looks at.
+S&P's Kraemer warned that the ruling might destabilise Ireland's government and its ability to formulate and implement policy -- an important rating factor it looks at.

 "If the government chooses not to accept the 13 billion euros at a time when they have stated the money is not there for other spending needs, it could undermine them in the eyes of the public and weaken their position," he said.